 - Use visible tape marks on the floor or other visual cues that remind employees of 6 feet distance between each other where physical barriers are not possible.

 - Provide training on respiratory etiquette and remind employees to be considerate with coworkers in this pandemic.

 - Implement non-punitive policies on leave should an employee get sick and need to stay at home.
 If ideal, consider work from home arrangements to help maintain employee productivity.

 - Inform the employees of the scheduled cleaning in the office.
 Ensure that the cleaning staff is wearing PPE while using EPA-approved cleaning agents when cleaning and disinfecting frequently touched surfaces in particular.

 - Conduct internal monitoring to encourage compliance with office policies.

 Implementing Changes in the Office

-Businesses are aiming to resume normal operations in offices while handling health risks brought by the pandemic.
-Monitoring if changes are properly implemented and adhered to in the office can help keep the workplace safe from COVID-19.
+Businesses adapted and resumed normal operations in offices while handling health risks brought by the pandemic.
+Monitoring if changes are properly implemented and adhered to in the office can help keep the workplace safe from COVID-19, this includes complying with regulations that may require businesses to temporarily close again because of the pandemic.
 Using new monitoring checklists created specifically for the workplace can help employers and facility managers maintain safe and productive offices.
 Feel free to review and download the free checklists that were created to help with reopening your offices.

 Please note that these checklists, while created with the latest best practices in mind, provide basic information only and are not intended to take the place of medical advice, diagnosis, or treatment.
 You should also seek your own professional advice to determine if the use of such checklists are permissible in your workplace or jurisdiction.